 - You are young and want to enjoy the hectic lifestyle Rabat can offer, day and night.

-- Best Luxury Hotel: Dayet Ifrah by RENT-INN is located in Rabat, 3.3 km from The National Library of the Kingdom of Morocco and 6 km from Hassan Tower.
+Luxury ($$$): Dayet Ifrah by RENT-INN is located in Rabat, 3.3 km from The National Library of the Kingdom of Morocco and 6 km from Hassan Tower.
 Boasting family rooms, this property also provides guests with a terrace.

-- Best Mid-range Hotel: Ibis Rabat Agdal is 1.6 km from The National Library of the Kingdom of Morocco and 4.2 km from Kasbah of the Udayas, Dayet Ifrah by RENT-INN features accommodation with free WiFi, air conditioning, a shared lounge and a terrace.
+Mid-range ($$): Ibis Rabat Agdal is 1.6 km from The National Library of the Kingdom of Morocco and 4.2 km from Kasbah of the Udayas, Dayet Ifrah by RENT-INN features accommodation with free WiFi, air conditioning, a shared lounge and a terrace.🔍MORE HOTELS IN AGDAL

-4. Hay Riad – Best Area to Stay in Rabat for Nightlife
+4. Hay Riad, the best place to stay in Rabat for couples

 Hay Riad was developed in the 1970s and is recognized as one of the classiest neighborhoods in Rabat.
 The architecture is impressive and includes stunning villas, a real sign of wealth in Morocco.